opencast/opencast/docs/guides/developer/docs/participate/development-process.md

 built.
 If building repeatedly fails due to test failures, then something is most likely wrong.
 Please report this as a severe bug.

+For a guide on how to write unit tests, see [Writing Unit Tests](https://video.ethz.ch/events/opencast/2023/berlin/b4861f53-738b-40fb-a1ab-ec4726eec6bd.html), a talk how to write (good!) unit tests.

 ### User Tests

 Before each major release, the release and quality assurance managers will ask the whole community to participate in